A series of monthly sessions for MEP assistants, advisors and EP staff

 Venue: European Parliament salons

-Facilitator: Kai Zenner – head of office to MEP Axel Voss (TBC)
+Facilitator: Kai Zenner, head of office and digital policy adviser to MEP Axel Voss, rapporteur on the AI Act

 • Quantum computing